Jatinsingh02/FutureIntern_pd_1/README.md

 A number guessing game developed in Python .
 The game generates a random number, and the player has to guess it within a certain number of attempts.
 The game provides feedback on whether the guessed number is too high or too low

-Key Features
+Key Features:
-Random number generation within a specified range Feedback on whether the guessed number is too high or too low NO Limited number of attempts for added challenge Easy-to-use command-line interface
+1.Random number generation within a specified range 2.Feedback on whether the guessed number is too high or too low 3.NO Limited number of attempts for added challenge 4.Easy-to-use command-line interface